wizbii/wizipsum/README.md

 ## Introduction

-Surely, [Khaled](http://khaledipsum.com/) has some cool slangs but we all have funny friends so why couldn't we build our own lorem ipsum?
+Surely, [Khaled](http://khaledipsum.com/) has some cool slangs but we all have funny mates so why couldn't we build our own lorem ipsum?
 That's what wizipsum is: a lorem ipsum generator builder.
 It's dead simple, tested and easy to get started.

 ## DIY

-If you want to build your own lorem ipsum without worrying about hosting while being able to use it everywhere thanks to the *chrome extension*, heads to the [GitHub Page](https://wizbii.github.io/wizipsum) ;).
+If you want to build your own lorem ipsum without worrying about hosting while being able to use it everywhere thanks to the *chrome extension*, head to the [demo](https://wizbii.github.io/wizipsum) ;).

 ## Installation